 The judgement affected the way the Valuation Office Agency assessed properties.
 Businesses up and down the country started getting unwelcome backdated demand notices, with some facing higher rate bills due to the loss of small business rate relief.

-Fast-forward to the present day, and progress is being made.
-The Rating (Property in Common Occupation) and Council Tax (Empty Dwellings) Bill was presented to Parliament on 28 March and is expected to be passed very soon.
+Fast-forward to the present day, and the Rating (Property in Common Occupation) and Council Tax (Empty Dwellings) Bill was presented to Parliament on 28 March and passed on 1st November 2018.

 The provisions of Clause 1 of the Bill mean firms will be able to choose to have their rates recalculated under the old single bill system and any savings due backdated.

-Once the Bill gains Royal assent, it will allow a common-sense approach to valuation to finally prevail, and allow separate units occupied by the same occupier to be considered a single unit, even where they are only accessible by a communal area.
+The Bill will allow a common-sense approach to valuation to finally prevail, and allow separate units occupied by the same occupier to be considered a single unit, even where they are only accessible by a communal area.

-If you think this will affect you, stay vigilant for the new rules taking effect and act quickly to get a refund of overpaid rates.
+If you think this will affect you, stay vigilant for any new deadlines taking effect and act quickly to get a refund of overpaid rates.
 We’re very happy to answer any questions you might have about the new legislation.